Last Updated 20 May 2018.

 1990–2000.
 The Viking Age Tapestry.
 Designed by Bjørn Nørgaard and hanging in the Great Hall of Christiansborg Palace, Denmark.
-This wall hanging is one of 11 tapestries and 6 entrefenetres that were prepared at the renowned Gobelins in Paris.
-The panels are all divided into time periods of Danish History.
+This wall hanging is one of 11 tapestries and 6 entre-fenetres prepared at the renowned Gobelins in Paris.
+The panels represent the various time periods in Danish History.
 The large panels measure 395 cm in width and a total of 200 m2.
 This is a fully woven tapestry with a warp and weft of wool.
 They were ordered on the 50th birthday of the Danish Queen Margarethe II and (finally) presented to her on her 60th birthday.
 (Watch the video to get an idea!)
 The narrative design has Yggdrasil as its centrepiece and has a border with faces of famous men from the Viking Age.
-The artwork is modern with very vibrant colours and many scenes from history and mythology overlapping.3–8
+The artwork is modern with vibrant colours and many scenes from history and mythology overlapping.

 2011-(?).
 Vatnsdæla Saga Tapestry.
 Designed by second-year students from the graphics department of the Icelandic University of the Arts, under the leadership of the artist Kristin Ragna Gunnarsdóttir (also involved in the Njál’s Saga Tapestry).
 The idea came from Jóhanna E. Pálmadóttir who oversees the stitching of the embroidery in the Icelandic Textile Centre in Blönduós, Iceland.
 The piece will be 46 m long.
-Its narrative describes the Vatnsdæla saga and the travels of the people of Hof from Norway to Iceland in the ninth through eleventh centuries.16 Watch the video here.
+Its narrative describes the Vatnsdæla saga and the travels of the people of Hof from Norway to Iceland in the ninth through eleventh centuries.
+Watch the video here.
 Check out the podcast episodes on the Vatnsdæla Saga on Saga Thing.

 Tying Knots on the Base